- Travel and Places»

 It's the summer festival of Nakayama-dera

 Hoshi Kudari is not as famous as the other Japanese summer festivals.
-Some might even think that Takarazuka--the city of the Nakayama Temple--is far away.
+Some might even think that Takarazuka--the city of the Nakayama Temple--is too far away to bother.

 No need to worry, gentle traveler.
 It's at these smaller festivals that you will experience another side of Japan.
 Pay attention and you'll see things you won't find in any guidebook or gaijin website.

-The main event starts at 9pm but there isn't any reason to have fun before that.
+The main event starts at 9pm but there isn't any reason to stay home before that.
 In fact, many people arrive as early as 4pm.

 The atmosphere is as fun and crowded as any other Japanese summer festival.
 As mentioned earlier, the entire temple complex is filled with people buzzing throughout enjoying the games and food.